 - Road/Stream Interactions: ESM practices for stream crossings focus on reducing the sediment delivery to the stream, stream stability issues, and the stream crossing itself.
 Practices such as highwater bypasses, French mattresses, proper stream crossing sizing, better bridge and pipe design, and in-stream flow control structures can be effectively used to stabilize the road/stream interface. - Road Surface: ESM practices for the road surface include drainage control and improved aggregate.
 Drainage control starts with proper crown and cross-slope, but also includes practices such as grade breaks, berm removal, and broad-based dips.
 Improved surface aggregate focuses on the Program's Driving Surface Aggregate and includes maintenance concerns such as grading and pothole repair. - Road Base: Practices that improve the base of a road include mechanical base improvements, underdrains, French mattresses, and in some cases full-depth reclamation. - Vegetation management practices: Practices that manage vegetation in a sustainable manner will reduce erosion from the road area and save on future maintenance costs associated with tree trimming and cleanup.
 Practices include selective thinning, proper pruning, seeding and mulching, and managing vegetation for long term stability. - Road Bank management practices: Practices that stabilize the upslope or downslope road bank include slope reinforcement, filling the road profile, naturalizing bank shape, and natural or mechanical slope reinforcement. - Road Ditch and Outlet Stabilization: ESM practices for ditches include anything that reduces the flow in the ditch.
 The simplest of these practices is to provide more drainage outlets in the form of new turnouts and crosspipes.
 Selecting locations to outlet water and choosing the proper outlet stabilization methods is also important.
 Other practices such as berm removal and filling the road profile attempt to eliminate ditches completely and promote sheet flow.
-Practices to reduce the effect of subsurface flow such as underdrains are also important. - Off right-of way practices: Practices that start outside the road area in an effort to reduce the amount of water coming to the public road.
+Practices to reduce the effect of subsurface flow such as underdrains are also important. - Off right-of_way practices: Practices that start outside the road area in an effort to reduce the amount of water coming to the public road.
 Interceptor swales and bank benches reduce the amount of overland flow coming to the road.
-Driveways and access lanes are often large contributors of water to the public road and can be addressed by re-profiling or with surface control features such as grade breaks, water bars, or conveyor belt diverters. - Paved Low-Volume Road Specific Practices: Low-volume roads may require an added set of ESM practices, especially those located in urban areas where traditional drainage dispersal and infiltration practices may not be practical.
-LVR-specific practices will evolve over time, but should focus on making improvements to both the environment and the road.
+Driveways and access lanes are often large contributors of water to the public road and can be addressed by re-profiling or with surface control features such as grade breaks, water bars, or conveyor belt diverters. - Stream Crossings: Many existing stream crossings are undersized.
+This causes a wide variety of environmental issues such as scour holes, sediment aggradation barriers to aquatic organism passage, flooding, and more.
+In 2022, the Commission approved a new standard for stream crossing projects funded in whole or in part by the Program.
+More details can be found in chapter 7.

+Paved Low Volume Road Specific Practices: Low volume roads may require an added set of ESM practices, especially those located in urban areas where traditional drainage dispersal and infiltration practices may not be practical.
+LVR-specific practices will evolve over time but should focus on making improvements to both the environment and the road.